Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 the Military Cross & a private the D.C.M.

-You would heard of them I guess.
+You would read of them I guess.

 I enclose a photo given me by one of

-the men two days ago it refreshed
+the men two days ago.
+It refreshed

 me much.
 I have been expecting